- How To Teach Art: What Qualifications Do You Need?

-Being uniquely qualified to pose such questions, you may challenge your students to discover why Manet's Olympia caused such a furore or how Cubism got its start!
+Being uniquely qualified to pose such questions, you may challenge your students to discover why Manet's Olympia caused such a furor or how Cubism got its start!

 Of course, you know the answers to those artistic trivia questions.

-Edouard Manet's canvas caused a scandal; it's nude model brashly looking out to her audience.
-The second question, the start of Cubism as an art movement came with the painting Les Demoiselles D’Avignon, rendered by Pablo Picasso in 1907.
+Edouard Manet's canvas caused a scandal; its nude model brashly looking out to her audience.
+The second question, the start of Cubism as an art movement, came with Les Demoiselles D'Avignon, rendered by Pablo Picasso in 1907.